-- This week has been relentless sunny, no matter which way I went, the sun was in my eyes.
+- This week has been relentlessly sunny, no matter which way I went, the sun was in my eyes.
 I’ve tried many running sunglasses over the years and they all fog up.
 I may need to go on the hunt again to try to find a pair that works.

 - It’s amazing how quickly I get used to doing group long runs, after only 4 weeks, it felt strange to do a solo long run.
-But it was a good chance to catch up on my podcasts – one downside of group long runs is I fall way behind to my listening queue
+But it was a good chance to catch up on my podcasts – one downside of group long runs is I fall way behind to my listening queue.

 - I’m surprised/disappointed by the NTC yoga classes.
 I love the idea of them, but I haven’t liked any of them so far.
 I’d hoped for so much more.

 45 minute NTC